-Our Toddler Room is registered for fourteen children aged 18 months to three years.
+Our Toddler Room is registered for fourteen children aged two to three years.

 This space has carefully thought out areas.
 The 'lounge' area is used for quiet play, opportunities to read stories, experiment with our projector, and engage in heuristic play.
 We then have a 'dining area' that we use for meal and snack times.
 This doubles as a creative play area and a malleable area.
 Finally, we have a small world, construction, and role play areas.

 This room has free-flow access to Toddler garden.
 The garden encloses our sand and water play, climbing and gross motor development play, and our mud kitchen and allotment area.

 Children in the Toddler room begin to self serve their meals and children are more involved in the preparation of food.